Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Background

 \subsection{Information Theory of Quantum Computing}

-Similar to classical computing, algorithm induction results in one discrete result per pass.
-However, unlike classical computing, quantum computing results can change per pass, with probabilities according to the pre-measurement state vector.
-The results of a quantum algorithm comprise an output state space of $2^n$ dimensions, where $n$ is the number of qubits being measured.
+With quantum computers, a single algorithm induction results in one discrete result per pass.
+However, quantum computing results can change per pass, with probabilities according to the pre-measurement state.
 There is substantial variance in the world of quantum algorithms with respect to the diversity in system outputs.
-Certain algorithms aim to identify a unique output, such as the Quantum Adder, Bernstein Vazirani algorithm, and the Grover Search algorithm.
-Conversely, algorithms such as the Variational Quantum Eigensolver, Quantum Approximate Optimization Algorithm, and Quantum Phase Estimation showcase highly diverse outputs with no single bit-string dominants.
+Certain algorithms aim to identify a unique output, such as the Quantum Adder, Bernstein Vazirani algorithm, or the Grover Search algorithm.
+Conversely, algorithms such as the Quantum Fourier Transform, Quantum Approximate Optimization Algorithm, and Quantum Phase Estimation showcase highly diverse outputs with no dominant single bit-string.
 In-between these algorithms exist algorithms that can contain multiple solutions comprising a subset of the entire $2^n$ solution space.
 The Shannon entropy theory can be leveraged to characterize the diversity of an algorithm’s observables.
-Higher-entropy algorithms contain more diverse outputs, while lower-entropy algorithms, especially the ones with entropy $0$, indicates a sole fixed bit-string output.
+Higher-entropy algorithms contain more diverse outputs, while lower-entropy algorithms, indicates a sole fixed bit-string output.

-Shannon entropy provides information as to observational space diversity through the metric of Hamming distance.
-Hamming distance is a measure of similarity between two binary bit-strings, where the distance between them is characterized by Equation~\ref{eqn:Hamming_dist}.
-Hamming distance sums up the number of differences at each index per bit-string.
-This gives intuition to solutions spatial domain by providing a notion of distance.
+\emph{Hamming distance} is a measure of similarity between two binary bit-strings, where the distance between them is described by $Ham(X,Y) = \sum_{i=0}^{len(X)}|X_i-Y_i|$.
+The Hamming distance is a metric that calculates the number of differences between each corresponding bit in two bit-strings, thus providing a notion of distance between solutions.
 Using Hamming distance, we can generate the \emph{Hamming Spectrum}, which represents a compact representation of the output probability distribution by bucketing each outcome into Hamming bins defined by distinct Hamming distance.
-With $2^n$ possible readout possibilities, the Hamming spectrum grows linearly with number of readouts.

-Finally, measuring algorithm performance can be characterized through the use of Fidelity.
-Fidelity is commonly used in quantum computing to measure the distance between an actual circuit induction and the ideal state.
-Fidelity is also used to measure distance between density matrices of two quantum systems.
-In this paper, we use the word fidelity with respect to a post-induction, as defined in Equation~\ref{eqn:fidelity}.
+Algorithm performance can be characterized through the use of Fidelity.
+Fidelity is commonly used in quantum computing to measure the distance between quantum states.
+Fidelity is computed via $F(\rho,\sigma) = (\sum_i^{2^n}\sqrt{\rho_i \sigma_i})^2$